KarimAbdelnasser/udagram/documentation/pipeline-process.md

 ## Deploying Stage
 The deploying stage is responsible for deploying the built components to AWS Elastic Beanstalk.

--The base image "cimg/base:stable" is used for the deploy job.
+-This image "cimg/base:stable" is used for the deploy job.

 -The AWS CLI and Elastic Beanstalk orbs are included in the pipeline for setup.

--Node and its dependencies are installed using the node/install step.
+-Node (16.2.0) and its dependencies are installed using the node/install step.

 -The code is checked out using the checkout step.

 -The AWS CLI is configured using environment variables for access key and secret key.

--The deployment is triggered using this command.
+-The deployment start using this command.
 ```bash
 npm run deploy
 ```